iceyman/palworld-bot/README.md

 # **🎮 Multi-Game Dedicated Server Monitor Bot**

-This Python-based Discord bot provides unified monitoring and administrative control for both **Palworld** and **Minecraft** dedicated servers using RCON (Remote Console) protocol.
+This Python-based Discord bot provides unified monitoring and administrative control for **Minecraft**, **Palworld**, and **ARK: Survival Ascended (ASA)** dedicated servers using RCON (Remote Console) protocol.
 It tracks real-time player joins/leaves, manages scheduled maintenance (like auto-saves), and maintains persistent player statistics.

 ## **✨ Features**

-* **Unified Monitoring:** Manages RCON connections and monitors player status for both Palworld and Minecraft simultaneously from a single bot process.
+* **Unified Monitoring:** Manages RCON connections and monitors player status for all three games simultaneously from a single bot process.
 * **Real-Time Player Tracking:** Reports player joins and leaves directly to a specified Discord channel.
 * **Persistent Player Stats:** Tracks and records each player's **First Join** date and **Total Playtime** using a local player\_stats.json file.
-* **Scheduled Maintenance:** Runs automatic hourly commands to force a world save for both servers (save-all for MC, Save for Pal).
+* **Scheduled Maintenance:** Runs automatic hourly commands to force a world save for all three servers (including SaveWorld for ASA).
 * **RCON Health Checks:** Continuously verifies the RCON connection status and reports connectivity issues to a designated log channel.
-* **Administrative Commands:** Allows Discord users with the Administrator role to execute server-side commands (broadcasts, kicks, status checks).
+* **Administrative Commands:** Allows Discord users with the **Administrator** role to execute server-side commands.

 ## **🛠️ Setup and Installation**